mlresearch/v28/_posts/2013-02-13-willemvandemeent13.md

 pdf: http://proceedings.mlr.press/v28/willemvandemeent13.pdf
 number: '2'
 section: cycle-2
-title: Hierarchically-coupled hidden {M}arkov models for learning kinetic rates from single-molecule data
+title: Hierarchically-coupled hidden Markov models for learning kinetic rates from single-molecule data
 abstract: We address the problem of analyzing sets of noisy time-varying signals that all report on the same process but confound straightforward analyses due to complex